 I’m really grateful.”

-Use these phrases to express how you feel.
+These phrases are good ways to say thank you meaningfully, with emotion.
 You can also add on the specific reason, like this:

 - “I really appreciate your patience.”